qlik-oss/core-website/docs/tutorials/core.md

 ## Deploying to Nomad

-**Note**: Deploying to Nomad is not officially supported by Frontira.
+**Note**: Deploying to Nomad is not officially supported by Qlik Core.

 ### Prerequisites